jamtools/jamtools/doks/content/docs/introduction/quickstart.md

 });
 ```

 6. If you'd like to involve your phone, you can visit your local server from your phone at `http://(HOSTNAME_OR_IP):1337`.
 Use the "Edit" buttons in the UI to configure the MIDI devices you want to use on your computer.
+That's right - you can use your phone to peer into the MIDI state of your computer and interact from the UI!

 7. Test out the current functionality by playing notes on your MIDI keyboard.
 The notes should be sent to the MIDI output device you configured.